 For those of you interested in Business or “Pre-Business”, economics courses might prove to be extremely valuable, but you do not need to major in economics to develop an excellent set of skills that will make you an attractive job candidate — or successful entrepreneur — down the line.
 Your best bet is to discuss your personal and professional interests with a number of different people, and consult with your advisor on curricular and co-curricular choices that will put you in position to meet your goals.

 Advice to Potential Majors: Students interested in a major in Economics should begin with introductory classes in economics and mathematics.
 The first economics class is ECON 100.
-We offer a section of ECON 100 each term this year, with Spring currently having the most extra capacity.
+We offer a section of ECON 100 each term this year, with Winter currently having the most extra capacity.

 There are three intermediate theory courses that are offered sequentially each year – ECON 300 Microeconomics in the Fall, ECON 380 Econometrics in the Winter, ECON 320 in the Spring.
 These courses are most effective when taken sequentially in either the sophomore or junior year.
 Freshman should not enroll in these courses.

 Mathematics Requirements and Advice: The introductory mathematics courses are essential because they are foundational to intermediate theory courses.
 Calculus (MATH 120 and 130 or MATH 140) is a prerequisite for ECON 300 and ECON 320.
 Statistics (MATH 107 or the equivalent) is a prerequisite for ECON 380.
+The Math Department requires all students to take the ALEKS exam for placement into MATH 140, MATH 150 or MATH 160.

 For our purposes, we believe students should consider MATH 120 and 130 if they are interested in applied problem solving and developing some Excel skills.
 Students who plan to take math beyond the calculus sequence should take MATH 140.
 The decision on which calculus to take is probably worth a discussion both with the math and the econ department faculty.
+Majors must satisfy a calculus requirement to graduate.

 A typical sequence for a student who comes in as an economics major.